6 Free Remote Working Tools You Need Today

 - create polls to vote on things, and

 - connect other apps and chatbots.

-Flock is available for free for starter users, but they do have two other premium options for more advanced uses, depending on how large your company or enterprise is.
+Slack is available for free for starter users, but they do have three other premium options for more advanced uses, depending on how large your company or enterprise is.